 For each Forward Capacity Auction occurring up to and including the February 2021 auction, in the New Capacity Qualification Package, the Project Sponsor must specify whether, if its New Capacity Offer clears in the Forward Capacity Auction, the associated Capacity Supply Obligation and Capacity Clearing Price (indexed for inflation) shall continue to apply after the Capacity Commitment Period associated with the Forward Capacity Auction in which the offer clears, for up to six additional and consecutive Capacity Commitment Periods, in whole Capacity Commitment Period increments only.
 For incremental capacity qualified pursuant to Section III.13.1.1.1.3.A, this election shall apply to both the incremental amount of capacity and the existing Qualified Capacity matched to the incremental capacity at the same generating resource.
 If no such election is made in the New Capacity Qualification Package, the Capacity Supply Obligation and Capacity Clearing Price associated with the New Capacity Offer shall apply only for the Capacity Commitment Period associated with the Forward Capacity Auction in which the New Capacity Offer clears.
 If a New Capacity Offer clears in the Forward Capacity Auction, the capacity associated with the resulting Capacity Supply Obligation may not be subject to any type of de-list or export bid in subsequent Forward Capacity Auctions for Capacity Commitment Periods for which the Project Sponsor elected to have the Capacity Supply Obligation and Capacity Clearing Price continue to apply pursuant to this Section III.13.1.1.2.2.4.

-The ISO may terminate the a multi-year rate election of an Existing Generating Capacity Resource or a New Generating Capacity Resource obtained pursuant to this Section III.13.1.1.2.2.4 if the resource previously qualified as a New Generating Capacity Resource pursuant to Section III.13.1.1.1.2 (re-powering) and cleared in a previous Forward Capacity Auction, and if the resource has not achieved FCM Commercial Operation pursuant to III.13.3.8.
-If the ISO terminates a multi-year rate election of a qualifying resource, then that resource shall be paid the Capacity Clearing Price of each Forward Capacity Auction in which the resource already obtained a Capacity Supply Obligation.
+The ISO shall terminate the a multi-year rate election of an Existing Generating Capacity Resource or a New Generating Capacity Resource obtained pursuant to this Section III.13.1.1.2.2.4 if the resource (1) previously qualified and cleared in a Forward Capacity Auction as a New Generating Capacity Resource pursuant to Section III.13.1.1.1.2 (re-powering), and (2) is withdrawn by its Project Sponsor (or deemed withdrawn by the ISO) from critical path schedule monitoring pursuant to Section III.13.3.6.
+When the ISO terminates a multi-year rate election of a qualifying resource, then that resource shall be paid the Capacity Clearing Price of each Forward Capacity Auction in which the resource already obtained a Capacity Supply Obligation.
 Upon termination of the multi-year rate election, the Existing Generating Capacity Resource can participate in the Forward Capacity Auction pursuant to Section III.13.1.2.

 III.13.3.6.
 Withdrawal from Critical Path Schedule Monitoring.

 A Project Sponsor may withdraw its resource from critical path schedule monitoring by the ISO at any time by submitting a written request to the ISO.
 The ISO also may deem a resource withdrawn from critical path schedule monitoring if the Project Sponsor does not adhere to the requirements of this Section III.13.3.
 Any resource withdrawn from critical path schedule monitoring shall be subject to the provisions of Section III.13.3.4A.
+A resource that (1) previously qualified and cleared in a Forward Capacity Auction as a New Generating Capacity Resource pursuant to Section III.13.1.1.1.2 (re-powering) and (2) is withdrawn by its Project Sponsor (or deemed withdrawn by the ISO) from critical path schedule monitoring pursuant to this Section III.13.3.6 may achieve FCM Commercial Operation under Section III.13.3.8(d) prior to being subject to the provisions of Section III.13.3.4A.